home | literature reviews

 Web: https://quantum-journal.org/papers/q-2020-04-06-251/

-Tags: Abelian-anyons, Hadamard-matrices
+Tags: Defects/boundaries, Abelian-anyons, Hadamard-matrices

 What's different about this result from Jones' is that not every subfactor gives a Hadamard matrix.
 However, in this case every good tensor category has F-matricies, which all give Hadamard matricies.
 Hence, this really might be a viable proof method...